ryanrolds/blog/content/posts/up_to_speed_with_cli.md

+---
-# Up to speed with the Command Line
+title: Up to speed with the Command Line
+published:
+intro:
+---

+#

 Ctrl-R
 Up/down arrows